acumos/documentation/docs/AcumosUser/portal-user/accounts.rst

     .. image:: images/portal/signUp_screen.png

 3. An account verification email will be sent to the email address that you entered.
 You cannot sign-in without verifying your email address.
-The verification link will be valid for a finite time period, as configured by the Acumos platform adminstrator.
+The verification link will be valid for a finite time period, as configured by the Acumos Platform Administrator.

 4. Click on the link in the account verification email to activate your account.
 Clicking the link will take you to the Acumos verification page, where you should see the following: